brown-ccv/jupyterhub-user-manual/github-classroom/overview.md

 # GitHub Classroom

 [GitHub Classroom](https://classroom.github.com) makes it easy to distribute materials and assigments to students while maintaining the ownership in your own organization.
-The following diagrams will help you undestrand these workflows.
-To get started follow to the remider of this section.
+The following diagrams will help you understand these workflows.
+To get started follow guides in the remider of this section.

 ---